Informing the public directly

 the government overturned Lancashire County Council's refusal of permission to frack, ever since which a regular protection presence has been sustained around the Lancashire Cuadrilla site(s).

 So this information is more crucial than ever, especially in those threatened areas.

-Four print runs (200,000 copies) have already gone out, and the fifth is ready and just awaiting adequate funds to print, see here to request.
+Four print runs (200,000 copies) have already gone out, and the fifth (smaller) run is still available, see here to request.

 If you feel as I do that this information is important, please contribute here

 The UK government is busy streamlining fracking applications on the basis that they are "in the national interest".
 But what is

 the national interest?